marigitkh/llm-self-refinement-eval/README.md

 # Capstone Project: Do LLMs Know What/Where and Why They Lack?

-This codebase was developed as part of a Bachelor’s capstone project in Data Science to investigate the self-refinement capabilities of large language models (LLMs).
+This codebase was developed as part of a Bachelor’s capstone project in Data Science at American University of Armenia to investigate the self-refinement capabilities of large language models (LLMs).

 The project evaluates the self-refinement abilities of large language models (LLMs) by:
 - Solving math questions